-Drawing on years of experience as a professional voice coach, this hub consolidates key insights, corrections to common misconceptions, and proven techniques for developing the singing voice.
+Drawing on years of experience as a professional vocal coach, this hub consolidates key insights, corrections to common misconceptions, and proven techniques for developing the singing voice.
 Whether you’re just starting out or refining your technique, you’ll find answers and direction grounded in real-world expertise.

 Featured Articles